 We used to manicure and monocrop our green space (that is, grass and horticultural plants and easy-to-plant-by-the-City trees), and kept things as tidy as a magazine spread with herbicides and pesticides.
 This tidiness commanded a certain respect from its users, but we got a biodiversity crisis as a result.
 Thankfully, a lot of cities banned the cosmetic use of these chemicals, holding them back for use against real invasives (such as dog-stranging vine, its relative black swallow-wort, and the dreaded Japanese knotweed) and pests (emerald ash-borer, gypsy moth).

-But we’re still in thrall to the ideas of perfect lawns (stop mowing them!), paver patios in the garden (decks are better for wildlife), and fully paved driveways, so we don’t always know how to really welcome nature back.
+But we’re still in thrall to the ideas of perfect lawns (ugh), paver patios in the garden (decks are better for wildlife), and fully paved driveways, so we don’t always know how to really welcome nature back.
 This blog is meant to encourage anyone willing to try.
 Because trying is all it takes; it starts with one small action that you then keep doing, and watch for the results.

 And for those who think they lack the skills and time to just get it done, I started the Rewilding service.